mariolinguito/codingadventures/content/blog/sqlserver-drupal-lando/index.md

 In the end, I need to say that this is not the best approach ever, but it can be a starting point to make something greater than this.

-So, I hope that this mini-tutorial article can help you in the fight against SQL-Server \[we are joking!
+However, I hope that this mini-tutorial article can help you in the fight against SQL-Server \[we are joking!
 Microsoft a lot of thanks for WSL! :-]

 At the bottom, there are some sources that you can read to clarify your idea about this topic.